describo/describo.github.io/src/index.md

     <template #title>Text extraction and named entity recognition.</template>
     <template #text>
       <p>
-        You have images of manuscript pages that you want to transcribe and markup.
+        You have digitised images of textual content that you want to transcribe and markup.
         Describo shows you the image and provides a text editor for you to transcribe the page content.
       </p>